-Each year during the four-year cycle, analysts from the Office of the State Long-Term Care Ombudsman (OSLTCO) will forward baseline numbers to the AAA from the prior fiscal year National Ombudsman Reporting System (NORS) data as entered into the Statewide Ombudsman Program database by the local LTC Ombudsman Program and reported by the OSTLCO in the State Annual Report to the Administration on Aging (AoA).
+Each year during the four-year cycle, analysts from the Office of the State Long-Term Care Ombudsman (OSLTCO) will forward baseline numbers to the AAA from the prior fiscal year National Ombudsman Reporting System (NORS) data as entered into the Statewide Ombudsman Program database by the local LTC Ombudsman Program and reported by the OSTLCO in the State Annual Report to the Administration on Aging (Ac 1).

-The AAA will establish targets each year in consultation with the local LTC Ombudsman Program Coordinator.
-Use the yearly baseline data as the benchmark for determining yearly targets.
-Refer to your local LTC Ombudsman Program's last three years of AoA data for historical trends.
-Targets should be reasonable and attainable based on current program resources.
+The AAA will establish targets each year in consultation with the loc.
+UnC Ombudsman Program Coordinator.
+Use the yearly baseline data as the commark for determining yearly targets.
+Refer to your local LTC Ombudsman Program's instructory years of AoA data for historical trends.
+Targets should be reasonable and attaine ble based on current program resources.

-Complete all Measures and Targets for Outcomes 1-3;
+Complete all Measures and Targets for Outcomes \-3;

 Outcome 1.
-The problems and concerns of long-term care residents are solved through complaint resolution and other services of the Ombudsman Program.
-Older Americans Act Reauthorization Act of 2016, Section 712(a) (3), (5)]
+The problems and conce ns colong-term care residents are solved through complaint resolution and the services of the Ombudsman Program.
+Older Americans Act Reauthorization act colong 20.5, Section 712(a) (3), (5)]